aziele/phirbo/README.md

 # Phirbo

 A tool to predict prokaryotic hosts for phage (meta)genomic sequences.
-To predict phage-host interactions Phirbo uses information on sequence similarity between phages and bacteria as well as among bacteria.
+The tool uses information on sequence similarity between phages and bacteria as well as sequence relatedness among bacteria.

 ## Requirements